 Ongoing eligibility

-If you don't satisfy the ongoing eligibility requirements of Help to Buy, Housing Australia may initiate a review.
-This review could require you to repay part or all of the Government's equity share, and may include if your income exceeds the Scheme's threshold for two consecutive financial years.
+If you don't satisfy the ongoing participation requirements of Help to Buy, Housing Australia may initiate a review.
+This review could require you to repay part or all of the Government's equity share.

 Other eligibility requirements, such as living in the property as your principal residence or maintaining insurance, may also affect your eligibility and could lead to further action.
 Housing Australia or your Participating Lender may work with you to assess your financial position and determine next steps if repayment or other actions are required.